UCMJ Article 134

 Understanding Article 119b (Child Endangerment) of the UCMJ

-For the purposes of this article, design means intentional or according to a plan.
-Meaning, there was a specific intent to endanger the child.
+For this article, design means intentional or according to a plan.
+Telling there was a specific intent to endanger the child.

-Culpable negligence is greater than simple negligence.
+Culpable negligence is more significant than simple negligence.
 It is an act of neglect that includes a willful disregard for the foreseeable consequences to others as a direct result of the act of neglect.
-Culpable negligence may include acts that, when viewed in the light of human experience, might foreseeably result in harm to a child.
-The age and maturity of the child, the conditions surrounding the neglectful conduct, the proximity of assistance available, the nature of the environment in which the child may have been left, the provisions made for care of the child, and the location of the parent or adult responsible for the child relative to the location of the child, among others, may be considered in determining whether the conduct constituted culpable negligence.
+Culpable negligence may consist of acts that, when viewed in the light of human experience, might foreseeably harm a child.
+The age and maturity of the child, the conditions surrounding the neglectful conduct, the proximity of assistance available, the nature of the environment in which the child may have been left, the provisions made for the care of the child, and the location of the parent or adult responsible for the child relative to the location of the child, among others, may be considered in determining whether the conduct constituted culpable negligence.

-While this offense may be committed against any child under 16, the age of the victim is a factor in the culpable negligence determination.
-Leaving a teenager alone for an evening may not be culpable (or even simple) negligence; leaving an infant or toddler for the same period might constitute culpable negligence.
+While this offense may be committed against any child under 16, the victim’s age is a factor in determining culpable negligence.
+Leaving a teenager alone for an evening may not be guilty (or even simple) negligence; leaving an infant or toddler for the same period might constitute culpable negligence.
 On the other hand, leaving a teenager without supervision for an extended period while the accused was on temporary duty outside commuting distance might constitute culpable negligence.

-The duty for the care of a child is determined by the totality of the circumstances and may be established by statute, regulation, legal parent-child relationship, mutual agreement, or assumption of control or custody by affirmative act.
-When there is no duty of care of a child, there is no offense under this article.
+The totality of the circumstances determines the duty to care for a child.
+It may be established by statute, regulation, legal parent-child relationship, mutual agreement, or assumption of control or custody by affirmative act.
+When there is no duty of care for a child, there is no offense under this article.

 Maximum Possible Punishment for Violations of Article 119b